Tony Hawk's Pro Skater HD: Development

 The game was first announced at the 2011 Spike Video Game Awards show (VGAs) with a trailer demonstrating Tony Hawk skating around the Woodland Hills Warehouse (the first stage of the original game).
 It is the first Tony Hawk's game on consoles that was offered exclusively as a downloadable game.
 It is a return to the gameplay of the original games in the series, predating Tony Hawk: Ride, and as such could only be played using a standard controller.
 The game is not a high-definition port of the original Tony Hawk's Pro Skater, but rather an amalgamation of levels collected from the first two installments, remade using Unreal Engine 3 for Microsoft Windows, PlayStation 3 and Xbox 360.
-Downloadable content from Tony Hawk's Pro Skater 3 was announced on July 3, prior to the game's release.
-The levels Airport, Los Angeles, and Canada have been confirmed, and players are able to perform reverts on those levels.
+Downloadable content from Tony Hawk's Pro Skater 3 was confirmed on July 3, prior to the game's release, featuring levels Airport, Los Angeles, and Canada, and ability to perform reverts on those levels.
 Professional skaters Steve Caballero and Geoff Rowley were added in the pack.